High-speed railway to Eilat: Technical and service specifications

 The railway route in the Arava will allow a maximum speed of 230 to 300 km/h.
 The line will be fully electrified and double tracked.

 The passenger service will feature an express and regular service options.
 The route is being planned such that travel on the express route from the Tel Aviv HaHagana Railway Station to Eilat will take two hours or less.
 An estimated 3.5 million passengers will use the service every year.

 The freight service is expected to transport about 2.5 e6MT of chemicals and 140,000 cars a year for the local market.
-In addition to the local market, the railway will serve Asian countries that want to transport freight to Europe by serving as a land bridge from the Red Sea to the Mediterranean Sea; in that respect it will compete with the Suez Canal, although the Israel Port Authority and former Israeli Prime Minister Benjamin Netanyahu have stated that it is not meant to compete on a regular basis.
+In addition to the local market, the railway will serve Asian countries that want to transport freight to Europe by serving as a land bridge from the Red Sea to the Mediterranean Sea; in that respect it will compete with the Suez Canal, although the Israel Port Authority and Israeli Prime Minister Benjamin Netanyahu have stated that it is not meant to compete on a regular basis.
 According to Netanyahu, China and India have expressed interest in the project.
 On the other hand, Egyptian officials have criticized the project as an alleged attempt to harm the Egyptian economy.